This guide describes how to install and configure the KNIME Python Integration to be used with KNIME Analytics Platform.

 It has to output standard and error out of the started Python instance

 Here we provide an example shell script for the Python environment on Linux and Mac.
 Please note that on Linux and Mac you additionally need to make the file executable (i.e.

 #! /bin/bash # Start by making sure that the anaconda folder is on the PATH # so that the source activate command works. # This isn't necessary if you already know that # the anaconda bin dir is on the PATH export PATH="<PATH_WHERE_YOU_INSTALLED_ANACONDA>/bin:$PATH" conda activate <ENVIRONMENT_NAME> python "$@" 1>&1 2>&2

 @REM Adapt the folder in the PATH to your system @SET PATH=<PATH_WHERE_YOU_INSTALLED_ANACONDA>\Scripts;%PATH% @CALL activate <ENVIRONMENT_NAME> || ECHO Activating python environment failed @python %*

-These are example scripts for conda.
-You may need to adapt them for other tools by replacing the conda-specific parts and you will need to edit them in order to point to the location of your environment manager installation and to
+These are example scripts for Conda.
+You may need to adapt them for other tools by replacing the Conda-specific parts.
+For instance, you will need to edit them in order to point to the location of your environment manager installation and to

 activatethe correct environment.